Why the Sixth Form at Westcliff High School for Boys?

-Students should also note that meeting the minimum entrance requirement and satisfying specific subject requirements will not guarantee entry to the Sixth.
-We have 180 places in the Lower Sixth for September 2023, allocated to those presently in Year 11 at WHSB and those seeking outside entry without favour to either category.
+Students should also note that meeting the minimum entrance requirement and satisfying specific subject requirements will not guarantee entry to the Sixth Form.
+We have 190 places in the Lower Sixth for September 2024, allocated to those presently in Year 11 at WHSB and those seeking outside entry without favour to either category.
 Should we have more candidates who have satisfied the minimum entrance threshold than we have places available, places will be awarded to candidates with the strongest GCSE profile considering a student's performance in the subjects they wish to study.
 Sixth Form places will be confirmed only in light of the GCSE results published in August.

 Parents and prospective students are advised that only in exceptional circumstances will there be any question of waiving the general or the specific subject requirements for entry into the Sixth Form.

 Further information about our courses is given here: Sixth Form Curriculum.

 Applications to Join the Sixth Form